GSA/innovation.gov/pages/toolkit/toolkit-solutions.md

 vertical: solutions
 permalink: /toolkit/solutions/
 summary: 'Learn more about Innovation.gov and the Better Government Movement'
-banner-heading: The Better Government Toolkit Lorem ipsum dolor sit amet, consectetur adipiscing.
+banner-heading: The Better Government Toolkit provides approaches, policies, and resources to build a better government through innovation.
 class: solutions-background
 ---